 Each theme will include a set of indicators, and contributing state and trend measures.
 These will be underpinned by high-quality national data, and informed by First Nations knowledge.

-This structured and repeatable method allows for consistent tracking over time.
-It will help decision-makers, researchers and the public better understand what’s working, what’s not, and where attention is needed to protect Australia’s environment for future generations.
+This structured and repeatable method enables consistent tracking over time.
+It helps decision-makers, researchers and the public better understand what’s working, what’s not, and where attention is needed to protect Australia’s environment for future generations.

 Preparing the 2026 State of the Environment Report